Skip to main content

 Then, distribute the fried seafood, the remaining lettuce, 1 Tbsp tomato, avocado slice and garnish with cilantro sprig.

-Serve with a fresh wedge of lime or lemon and your favourite hot sauce!
+Serve with a fresh wedge of lime or lemon and your favorite hot sauce!

 Enjoy.